craig552uk/craig552uk.github.com/content/blog/2024-10-18-late-life-writing.md

 There's a common archetype of the tortured artist, the writer who writes driven by daemons and trauma.
 I am not that writer, as least not directly.
 I could not write while I was unhappy.
 While I was unhappy I struggled to create anything at all.

-My childhood was a happy one.
+My childhood was happy.
 I was blessed with a loving home, full of fun and creativity.
 My imagination found outlets in painting, drawing, arts and craft - all encouraged by my parents.
 But as I grew older, I lost this.
 I no longer found joy in creating.

 It was gone.
 I did not know why.